Take Part in the 2020 Great American Smokeout

 Stand Up and Smoke Out the Lobbyists

-Like Big Tobacco, the asbestos industry has continued to fight for its products despite the severe risks to public health.
+Like Big Tobacco, the asbestos industry has continued to profit from its products despite the severe risks to public health.
 Unfortunately, both industries have had success.

-Two decades into the 21st century and asbestos is still legal in the United States.
-And, thanks to vaping, the number of young people getting addicted to nicotine is back on the rise.
+Two decades into the 21st century, asbestos is still legal in the United States.
+Thanks to vaping, the number of young people getting addicted to nicotine is back on the rise.

 It’s no accident that chemical and tobacco industry lobbyists are so well paid.